NotNolt/2009Scape/README.md

 ### Project Setup

-<h4>Note: If you still have issues during the Project-Setup stage let us know by posting in discord under #help-me-pls!</h4>
+<h4>Note: If you still have issues during the Project setup stage let us know by posting in discord under #help-me-pls!
+A fellow members of the community may be able to help!</h4>

 1. Open Xampp
     * On Windows make sure you run Xampp as administrator